churchill-lab/kallisto-align/README.md

 Output
 --------

-**kallisto-export** pseudo-aligns the reads and outputs the format into the following binary format.
+**kallisto-align** pseudo-aligns the reads and outputs the format into the following binary format.

 name             | type|note
 -----------------|-------------------|---------------------